- Court Business

 This varies depending on the type of conclusion to the case.
 If, for example, the case was dismissed, the defendant placed on probation, or if he/she was remanded to the custody of the U.S. Marshal, you should see a check within two to three weeks from the date the case ended.
 If the defendant was allowed to voluntarily surrender, this will take much longer.
 The Court must wait until we receive confirmation from the U.S. Marshals Service that the defendant reported as directed and is in custody.
 This could take any where from two to four weeks after the defendant has reported.

 Who do I contact if I move, so that my check will find me?

 You must submit a written notice to the court and send it to the attention of Finance at the following address: U.S. District Court-Eastern District of Missouri Attn: Finance 111 South 10th Street, Room 3.300 St. Louis, MO 63102

 What happens if I am paying in this Court for a case in another Federal District?

 As a courtesy, the Eastern District of Missouri will accept a cash bond on behalf of a defendant from another district.
 The jurisdictional district will be notified of the payment and the defendant should be released.
 Within a few days, all funds and paperwork will be forwarded to the Court where the defendant is being held.
 The refund of the cash bond will then be handled by the district where the defendant is charged.
 If you need contact numbers for the other district, please feel free to call our offices for that information.

 Surety bonds normally expire automatically upon satisfaction or completion of the terms set forth in the bond (ie. the defendant surrendering into custody.)
 If specific action is necessary to terminate the surety bond, the defendant should motion the court directing the action required to terminate the bond.
 Upon ORDER from the court, the appropriate action will be taken.

-Property bonds are handled directly by the judge's chambers.
+Property bonds are handled as directed by the judge.
 The chambers should be contacted by the property owner to release the bond.